jreisinger/docs/data/notes/prog/git.md

 # Undo/Redo

 Use `reset` only when you haven't pushed the changes to the remote.
-If you have pushed use `reset`.
-See [How to reset, revert, and return to previous states in Git](https://opensource.com/article/18/6/git-reset-revert-rebase-commands) for more.
+If you have pushed use `revert`.

+See [How to reset, revert, and return to previous states in Git](https://opensource.com/article/18/6/git-reset-revert-rebase-commands) and [What's the difference between Git Revert, Checkout and Reset?](https://stackoverflow.com/questions/8358035/whats-the-difference-between-git-revert-checkout-and-reset) for more.

 ## Reset